I bet you have been in this situation…

 - Add a rule: Will come to it

-- Settings: Will take you to the app’s notification settings (and believe me, the notification controls in Android are very much granular and amazing since notification channels have ever arrived on Android – If you are not aware of it, this guide on Android Help will be really helpful.
+- Settings: Will take you to the app’s notification settings (and believe me, the notification controls in Android are very much granular and amazing since notification channels have been introduced on Android – If you are not aware of it, this guide on Android Help will be really helpful.
 You can do anything with them, snooze them for later, select which apps you want, which notification you want.
 Here is an example of Google News).

 Okay, enough deviation; back to this app now.